Pick the Best AIPick the Best AI Logo

 πŸ“ˆ The Trend Hunter

 Native X/Twitter integration for real-time trends, news-jacking opportunities, and social sentiment analysis.
-Perfect for timely content creation.
+Grok 4.3 adds video input and file generation.

 Secondary: Perplexity (verify claims; pull context and sources)